Jezzamonn/fourier/content.md

 <canvas id="square-wave-build-up" class="sketch" width=500 height=500></canvas>
 <input id="square-wave-build-up-slider" type="range" min="0" max="1" value="0" step="any" >

+<button id="square-wave-button" class="button">Play Wave</button>

 *Drag the slider above to play with how many sine waves there are.*

-You'll notice that actually the first few sine waves are the ones that make the biggest difference.
+Visually, you'll notice that actually the first few sine waves are the ones that make the biggest difference.
 With the slider halfway, we have the general shape of the wave, but it's all wiggly.
 We just need the rest of the small ones to make the wigglyness flatten out.

-<button id="square-wave-button" class="button">Square Wave</button>
+When you listen to the wave, the you'll hear the sound get lower.
+Because we're removing the higher frequencies.

+Aside from understanding what the wave sounds like, there's another reason to split it up into frequencies.
+Normally on a computer we store a wave as a series of points.

+[diagram with x and y points mapped out]

+What we can do instead is represent it as a bunch of sine waves.
+And if we want to represent it while using less data, we can just ignore the smaller frequencies and get something that sounds pretty similar to a person.

+This is essentially what MP3s do, except they're more clever about which frequencies they keep and which ones they throw away.

 This process works like that for any repeating line.
 Give it a go, try draw your own!